 For students and those seeking residency, a CV is a requirement, a must-have.
-For pharmacists, typically positions that are primarily clinical or research based will require a CV.
+For pharmacists, typically positions that are primarily clinical or will require a CV.
 But as health-systems move more toward Integrated Clinical Staff Pharmacist positions, who knows what may be required in the near future.
 Just this week, I was contacted by a hospital pharmacist needing a resume, CV, and Letter of Interest for a Specialty Pharmacy internal job posting.
 Therefore, it's a good idea to lay a strong foundation for both--your pharmacist CV and pharmacist resume.

 What should be included in my CV?